SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
  )
 AND
- (("global" OR "international" OR "globally" OR "internationally" )
+ ((("global" OR "international" OR "globally" OR "internationally" )
 NEAR/5
-  ("economic*" OR "financial*" OR "monetar*" OR "money" OR "capital" OR "asset$" OR "payment$" OR "trade" )
+  ("economic*" OR "financial*" OR "monetar*" OR "money" OR "capital" OR "asset$" OR "payment$" OR "trade" OR "banking" )
-NEAR/5
+NEAR/3
-  ("institution*" OR "market*" OR "bank*" OR "central bank*" OR "depositor*" OR "repositor*" OR "system$"
+  ("institution*" OR "market*" OR "bank$" OR "depositor*" OR "repositor*" OR "system$" )
  )
- )
+OR "world trade organization" OR "WTO" OR "international monetary fund" OR "imf" OR "world bank" )
 )
 ```